adsabs/adsabs.github.io/search/_posts/2015-02-09-search-syntax.md

 Property flag  | Selection
 -------------- | ------------------------
 refereed       | refereed papers only
-eprint         | arXiv eprints
+notrefereed    | non-refereed papers only eprint         | arXiv eprints
-catalog        | astronomical catalogs (e.g. Vizier)
-openaccess     | there is at least one open access version of the article available
-software       | records for software packages (mostly from the [ASCL](http://ascl.net))
+nonarticle     | not regular articles, for instance meeting abstracts, observing proposals, catalog descriptions, etc catalog        | astronomical catalogs (e.g. Vizier) inproceedings  | papers which are in conference proceedings inbook         | papers which are chapters in books openaccess     | there is at least one open access version of the article available ADS_openaccess | open access papers that have been scanned by the ADS pub_openaccess | open access papers supplied by the publisher software       | records for software packages (mostly from the [ASCL](http://ascl.net)) ocrabstract    | abstracts in ocr format